dk14/crypto/chats/btc-audit/README.md

 ## To improve

 > As bitcointalk mentioned, devs don't work for free.
 I need funds to improve this.
-It will be solo-project for a while.
+It will be solo-project for a while, since we're aiming at efficiency.

 Pending replica improvements:
 - potential 'Ledger TRNG replica' improvements are in [todos.png](todos.png) and [add.png](add.png).